 From time to time a place becomes available further up the school.
-The allocation of places is in accordance with the admissions oversubscription criteria.
-Application is through the Local Authority.
-Where the child has not been granted a place, parents will be given the option of placing the child on the waiting list and having the right of appeal.
+The allocation of places is in accordance with the admissions criteria.
+Preference will be given to children moving into the area from outside the Local Authority area who do not have a school place.
+Evidence will need to be provided that the child has recently moved in.